 Why you should buy this: It’s a super-powerful system in an attractive, quiet chassis.

 Who it’s for: Creatives and data analysts who need a powerful desktop today.

-Starting at $2,500 and reaching into five digits at the very top end, the Falcon Northwest Talon 20th Anniversary Edition is no cheap PC.
+Starting at $2,500 and reaching into five digits at the very top end, the Falcon Northwest Talon is no cheap PC.
 But this desktop delivers workstation-class performance in a compact footprint.
-Built in a mid-size desktop chassis, the Talon is not a miniature system, but it’s pretty compact considering the hardware inside.
-Available with Intel or AMD processors at its heart, you have the choice of some of the fastest CPUs on the planet — our review version sported as 12-core Ryzen 3900X — and performance shows with our testing showing near-unprecedented CPU performance, especially in multithreaded tasks.
+Built in a midsize desktop chassis, the Talon is not a miniature system, but it’s pretty compact considering the hardware inside.
+Intel and AMD models are available, including new Ryzen 5000 processors.
+High-end configurations start with the eight-core, 16-thread Ryzen 7 5800X, and top out at the 16-core, 32-thread Ryzen 9 5950X.

 SMBs buying this PC will benefit from minimal disruptions to their workflow should anything go wrong, thanks to a generous three-year standard warranty.
 There are no upgrade options, unfortunately, so after that three-year period, you’re on your own.
 But with the build quality and high-end components, theshould last far longer, no matter what you want to do with it.

 Why you should buy this: You need cutting-edge power at a relatively affordable price.